-$\mathcal{P}$ Scientific enquiry and investigation Our curriculum enables pupils to get better at developing enquiry questions and conducting scientific investigations.
+Scientific enquiry and investigation

+Our curriculum enables pupils to get better at developing enquiry questions and conducting scientific investigations.

 During the primary years, children develop the skills required to apply their growing knowledge to practical investigations.
 They ask and refine questions, explore the substance of their questions through experimentation and investigation, becoming increasingly systematic and accurate as they do so.
 They record their findings, drawing on their observations to develop explanations.
 They learn to evaluate how they have gone about their investigation so that they can improve the quality of their work.
-As they progress, children study the work of selected scientists to understand the contribution to the growth of human knowledge and to the quality of human life which scientists have made, to build their knowledge of the scientific method of enquiry and to understand how scientists grapple with dilemmas as they look to find better answers to fundamental questions. Ŷ Foundations of Biology Our curriculum enables pupils to get better at observing, describing, explaining and understanding the life processes of organisms. kinds oj Childre learn th c life are there?", "How do living things survive n observe and study the diversity of living thin hat all living things adapt to their environment aree 'big questions' which are fundamental to their understanding of biology and life sciences: "What e and grow?" and "What makes life go on?" gs, building their knowledge of characteristics and classification of the animal and plant kingdoms.
-They s and that change, and diversity happens as a result of evolution.
-They observe and study the life val and reproduction, and the factors which affect healthy life cycles.
-Foundations of Chemistry Our curriculum enables pupils to get better at observing, describing, explaining and understanding the properties of materials and how they can be changed. materia Childre of the a During the primary years, children begin to address two 'big questions' which are fundamental to their understanding of chemistry and the science of materials: "What are materials made from?" and "How can the form of materials change?"
+As they progress, children study the work of selected scientists to understand the contribution to the growth of human knowledge and to the quality of human life which scientists have made, to build their knowledge of the scientific method of enquiry and to understand how scientists grapple with dilemmas as they look to find better answers to fundamental questions.

+Foundations of Biology

+Our curriculum enables pupils to get better at observing, describing, explaining and understanding the life processes of organisms.

+During the primary years, children begin to address three 'big questions' which are fundamental to their understanding of biology and life sciences: "What kinds of life are there?", "How do living things survive and grow?" and "What makes life go on?"

+Children observe and study the diversity of living things, building their knowledge of characteristics and classification of the animal and plant kingdoms.
+They learn that all living things adapt to their environments and that change, and diversity happens as a result of evolution.
+They observe and study the life processes in living things which are essential for survival and reproduction, and the factors which affect healthy life cycles.

+Foundations of Chemistry

+Our curriculum enables pupils to get better at observing, describing, explaining and understanding the properties of materials and how they can be changed.

+During the primary years, children begin to address two 'big questions' which are fundamental to their understanding of chemistry and the science of materials: "What are materials made from?" and "How can the form of materials change?"

 Children investigate different materials and their properties, and how materials are selected and created to suit their purpose.
 They develop understanding of the action of change of temperature on how materials change and change their state.
 They observe and study how reversible change differs from non-reversible change.

-Foundations of Physics Our curriculum enables pupils to get better at observing, describing, explaining and understanding forces, energy, the composition of the Earth and its planetary properties. phenor "How d Childre During the primary years, children begin to address five 'big questions' which are fundamental to their understanding of physics and the study of natural phenomena: "What makes objects move?", "What is the effect of energy?", "How can forces be changed and controlled?", "What is the Earth made from?" and "How does the Earth's position in the solar system dictate its climate and conditions for life?"
+Foundations of Physics

+Our curriculum enables pupils to get better at observing, describing, explaining and understanding forces, energy, the composition of the Earth and its planetary properties.

+During the primary years, children begin to address five 'big questions' which are fundamental to their understanding of physics and the study of natural phenomena: "What makes objects move?", "What is the effect of energy?", "How can forces be changed and controlled?", "What is the Earth made from?" and "How does the Earth's position in the solar system dictate its climate and conditions for life?"

 Children observe, describe and begin to explain manifestations of fundamental laws of physics relating to forces and energy: the motion of objects, the action of magnetic force, simple electrical circuits, how light travels and behaves and how sound is created and travels.
 Children investigate rocks and soils and learn about the structure of the Earth's surface.
 They study the position of the Earth in the solar system, explaining the phenomena of day and night, seasonal change and the phases of the Moon.